Operational measures

 It is important that we consider the information in incoming reportable events quickly so that we have up-to-date risk assessments.
 If our approach for reportable events is efficient, we would expect short resolution times and few unresolved cases.

-OM 1B shows that, at 31 December 2023, the maximum length of time we would expect to take to resolve a new reportable event case was 40 days.
+OM 1B shows that as at 31 December 2024, the maximum length of time we would expect to take to resolve a new reportable event case was 39 days.

 The chart that accompanies OM 1B shows the number of days taken to resolve each reportable event and how this varies over time.
 We plot an upper control limit to help us understand this variation.
-The upper control limit for this chart was 40 days as at 31 December 2023.
-This means that the maximum time within which we currently expect to resolve a reportable event is 40 days.
+The upper control limit for this chart was 39 days as at 31 December 2024.
+This means that the maximum time within which we currently expect to resolve a reportable event is 39 days.
+This has remained steady, falling to 39 days from 40 days as of December 2023.

 We use this chart to understand our current performance and to prompt questions about what may be causing the variation we can see in the data.
 This helps us identify ways we can improve our regulatory activity.